Three of the five angels

-We should have gone earlier in the week to visit Mama and Daddy’s graves, but we had put it off until the last minute.
-When we finally got out there around 7:00 on Friday night, the wrought-iron gate was closed.
-We sat there in a disappointed silence and then Billie said she knew of an old road that would lead into the back of the cemetery.
+We should have gone earlier in the week to visit Mama and Daddy’s graves, but we kept putting it off.
+By the time we finally drove out there—around 7:00 on Friday evening—the wrought-iron gate was locked.
+We sat in disappointed silence until Billie said she knew an old farm road that led into the back of the cemetery.

 It was just getting dark as we drove through the cotton field that surrounded the cemetery, laughing and giggling about “getting caught”.
 Once in the cemetery, we got quiet, listening to the tires crunching on gravel.
 I turned off the car and without speaking, we helped one another out and walked in silence to Richard Issac Archer and Lucy Mae Stokes Archers final resting place—Daddy’s side dimmed by ten years of death and Mama’s side still shiny.

-We sat on the grass around Mama’s grave, looking at the West Texas sunset behind the row of tall windbreaker trees.
-Nobody said anything as Sarah lay down on the grave, her body shaking with deep, shuddering sobs.
+We sat on the grass around Mama’s grave, looking at the West Texas sun dropping behind the row of tall windbreaker trees.
+No one spoke as Sarah lay down across the grave, her body shaking with deep, shuddering sobs.
 We knew it was the first time she had been able to really break down and grieve.
-The tall windbreaker trees began to turn black against the orange and gold sun until stars emerged – larger and larger – against the black velvet sky.
+The tall windbreaker trees turned black against the orange and gold sun until the stars came out – bright against the black velvet sky.

 And then we went home to Mama and Daddy’s house where we’d been sorting through and categorizing their ninety-five years on earth.
 And we slept without showering and got up the next morning to go to our own homes in various parts of Texas.
 And it was on that trip back that we became the five angels.